 70% of their user demographic is female and 71% of the users are below the age of 25.

-This article by Sprout Social might help you to get started with demographic information about social networks.
+This article by Sprout Social might help you to get started with demographic information about social media marketing on different social networks.

-Keep an eye on how your competitors are carrying out their marketing campaigns.
+Keep an eye on how your competitors are carrying out their online marketing campaigns with own social media presence.
 Maybe they’re finding great ROI from Bing advertising.
 If this is the case, it might be worth a shot for you as well.
 Here are 2 tools to help you spy.

 i.
 BuzzSumo – Key your competitor’s website into the search box and click on the go button.